When the avatar is still in expositing amnesiac mode:

 While the father-child supports are rather generic for obvious reasons, the father's speaking style may be different and add some level of humor to the conversation.
 Notable ones are Henry, Vaike, Gregor, and Lon'qu.

-Doubling as a shout-out, one of Gregor's lines in a father-daughter support with Nah has him spouting this gem
+Doubling as a shout-out, one of Gregor's lines in a father-daughter support with Noire has him spouting this gem

 It's amusing to see how caring of a father Lon'Qu is while simultaneously staying away from his daughters.